 Batteries are not required for a PV system on your roof if you are grid-connected.
 You will essentially be using the grid as the “battery” – pushing to the gird when you have excess electricity and pulling from the gird when you do not have enough electricity.
 You can add a batter to your PV system, but that will increase the cost of the system.

 We hope that you found these questions and answers helpful.
-Be on the lookout for Solar Part 2 where we tackle the question of savings!
+Take a look at Solar Part 2 where we tackle the question of savings!